Alan Mills (baseball): Baltimore Orioles

 The following season, Mills signed as a free agent with the Los Angeles Dodgers.
 After a season and a half in Los Angeles, he was dealt back to the Orioles for Alberto Reyes.
 He remained with the Orioles through before being released.
 In a 12-season career, Mills posted a 39–32 record with 456 strikeouts and a 4.12 ERA in 474 games.

 Mills wore jersey number 75 with the Orioles.
-Numbers that high are typically only worn by players in spring training (when teams have considerably larger rosters than they do during the regular season).
+At the time, numbers that high were typically only worn by players in spring training (when teams have considerably larger rosters than they do during the regular season).
 Mills chose to wear it as a motivating factor, to remind himself that his job was not necessarily any more secure than that of someone in spring training should he perform poorly.